Sunrise from kanchenjunga

 The journey to Kanchenjunga commences with a scenic flight from Kathmandu to Bhadrapur.
 We'll pick you up from the Hotel early in the morning and take you to Kathmandu's domestic airport.
 The 45-minute picturesque flight takes you to the airport of Bhadrapur from Kathmandu.
 As your plane takes off from Kathmandu, you'll see a scenic view of the diverse landscape.

 After landing at Bhadrapur Airport, you'll proceed to your next destination, Fiddim or Taplejung (1820m).
-Generally, we include a drive to Taplejung in a comfortable Jeep drive.
+Generally, we include a comfortable Jeep drive to Taplejung.
 As the drive ascends to Taplejung, you'll feel the crisp air of the mountain, indicating the start of the memorable journey in Kanchenjunga's north base camp.
 Birtamod, Illam, Jorpokhari, and Amarpur are beautiful settlements, and you'll pass through the valley before reaching Taplejung.

 Have breakfast at Kathmandu's Hotel, lunch at Bhadrapur, dinner, and overnight accommodation at the Hotel of Taplejung.